-I supposed his greatest achievement at visual humor was The Great Shower Caper.
-One summer, while I was spending a week at Star Island, off the coast of New Hampshire, he got together with my friends, Bettie and Nancy.
-The three of them were aided by my daughter-in-law who photographed the entire escapade.
+I suppose his greatest achievement at visual humor was The Great Shower Caper.
+One summer, while I was spending a week at Star Island, off the coast of New Hampshire, he got together with my friends Bettie and Nancy.
+The three of them were aided by my daughter-in-law, who photographed the entire escapade.
 Nancy, Dave, and Bettie, posed in such a way as to create the illusion that the three of them were enjoying a playfully nude romp together in our outdoor shower.
 I can’t imagine that this was Dave’s idea, but the fact that he was willing to go along with it was classic.
 The rest of the plot involved having prints made for each of the participants to hang surreptitiously in their house to see how long it took their spouse to discover it.
 I can only imagine how much fun they had creating this bit of visual hilarity.
 I keep a framed print in my bathroom.
 I look at it every day and always smile.

 When you are a joker, you have to be ready to take a ribbing as well as dish it out.
 Dave was always a good sport when it came to being the butt of the joke, so to speak.
 One of his favorite stories involved his friend and surgeon, Larry.
 We were living in a small Michigan town where everyone knew everyone else.
 Dave had gone to the doctor for a cyst that had formed at the base of his spine.
 The doctor, Jack, told Dave that the best course of action was to have it lanced.
 “Just go over to the hospital.
 Larry is still working, and he’ll take care of you.”
 Dave arrived next door at the hospital, and sure enough, Larry was ready to take care of the problem.